segmentio/segment-docs/src/partners/enable-with-segment.md

 title: Enable with OAuth
 ---

-> info ""
-> If you're a customer who just wants to build a simple script or app against a single workspace, you may want to use [Workspace Access Tokens](/docs/config-api/authentication).

-Enable with OAuth, supported with the [Public API](/docs/api), allows partners to build seamless flows for customers to implement and enable integrations within their workspace.
+Enable with OAuth, supported with the [Public API](/docs/api/public-api), allows partners to build seamless flows for customers to implement and enable integrations within their workspace.
 This is a [post-launch requirement](/docs/partners/#post-launch) for a partner to graduate from public beta to public.

 ## Concepts